nuta/ftl/docs/kernel.md

   message buffer first to determine the number/length of handles/data that it needs to copy.

 - It's useful for debugging.
-We can determine the message type even if an app accidentally passed an invalid pointer to the kernel.
+We can determine the message ID even if an app accidentally passed an invalid pointer to the kernel.
 It could be a key clue for debugging.